syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/GettingStarted.md

 {% endtabs %}

 ## Value

-SfNumericTextBox holds double value, it can also hold null value.
-The [AllowNull](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~AllowNull.html) property needs to be set to make the Value nullable.
-The [Text](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~Text.html) property of the control gets formatted from the [Value](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~Value.html) property.
+SfNumericTextBox holds double value, and it can also hold null value.
+The [AllowNull](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~AllowNull.html) property needs to be set to make the value nullable.
+The [Text](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~Text.html) property of the control is formatted from the [Value](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox~Value.html) property.

 {% tabs %}

 {% highlight C# %}

-// To set the Value to the SfNumericTextBox. this.numericTextBox.Value = 123.45;
+// To set the value to SfNumericTextBox. this.numericTextBox.Value = 123.45;

 {% endhighlight %}

 {% highlight VB %}

-‘ To set the Value to the SfNumericTextBox.
+‘ To set the value to the SfNumericTextBox.
 Me.numericTextBox.Value = 123.45

 {% endhighlight %}